You Know White Noise, But What's Pink Noise and Brown Noise?

 Advertisement

-Pink noise is similar to white noise, but it leans less heavily on high frequencies and more on bass and mid-range tones, so it sounds like moderate rainfall or ocean waves.
-Those who dislike higher-pitched sounds may find pink noise more pleasing to the ear.
+Pink noise is akin to white noise but leans more towards bass and mid-range tones, resembling sounds like moderate rainfall or ocean waves.
+Those who prefer lower-pitched sounds might find pink noise more pleasing to the ear.

 Advertisement